Ludwig Wittgenstein: 1947–1951: Final years

 By the beginning of 1951, it was clear that he had little time left.
-He wrote a new will in Oxford on 29 January, naming Rhees as his executor, and Anscombe and von Wright his literary administrators, and wrote to Norman Malcolm that month to say, "My mind's completely dead.
+He wrote a new will in Oxford on 29 January, naming Rhees as his executor, and Anscombe and von Wright as his literary administrators, and wrote to Norman Malcolm that month to say, "My mind's completely dead.
 This isn't a complaint, for I don't really suffer from it.
 I know that life must have an end once and that mental life can cease before the rest does."
 In February, he returned to the Bevans' home to work on MS 175 and MS 176.
 These and other manuscripts were later published as Remarks on Colour and On Certainty.
 He wrote to Malcolm on 16 April, 13 days before his death:

-An extraordinary thing happened to me.
-About a month ago I suddenly found myself in the right frame of mind for doing philosophy.
-I had been absolutely certain that I'd never again be able to do it.
-It's the first time after more than 2 years that the curtain in my brain has gone up. – Of course, so far I've only worked for about 5 weeks & it may be all over by tomorrow; but it bucks me up a lot now.